jayden320/MeiTuan/README.md

 ## Contact

-If you have any suggestions please feel free to contact me by QQ 67111677
+If you have any suggestions, please contact me by QQ:67111677

 ## At last

 please give me a star  :)
-I will update the program, when I have time